aiekick/ImGuiFileDialog/README.md

     IMGUIFILEDIALOG_API void IGFD_DeserializeBookmarks(                 // deserialize bookmarks : load bookmar buffer to load in the dialog (saved from previous use with SerializeBookmarks())
         ImGuiFileDialog* vContext,                                      // ImGuiFileDialog context
         const char* vBookmarks);                                        // bookmark buffer to load

+feature : USE_THUMBNAILS
+	IMGUIFILEDIALOG_API void SetCreateThumbnailCallback(				// define the callback for create the thumbnails texture ImGuiFileDialog* vContext,										// ImGuiFileDialog context
+		const IGFD_CreateThumbnailFun vCreateThumbnailFun);				// the callback for create the thumbnails texture

+	IMGUIFILEDIALOG_API void SetDestroyThumbnailCallback(				// define the callback for destroy the thumbnails texture ImGuiFileDialog* vContext,										// ImGuiFileDialog context
+		const IGFD_DestroyThumbnailFun vDestroyThumbnailFun);			// the callback for destroy the thumbnails texture

+	IMGUIFILEDIALOG_API void ManageGPUThumbnails(						// must be call in gpu zone, possibly a thread, will call the callback for create / destroy the textures
+		ImGuiFileDialog* vContext);										// ImGuiFileDialog context
 ```